fatkodima/online_migrations/README.md

      * adding different types of constraints
      * and others

-2. This gem has a [powerful internal framework](https://github.com/fatkodima/online_migrations/blob/master/docs/background_migrations.md) for running data migrations on very large tables using background migrations.
+2. This gem has a powerful internal framework for running [data migrations](docs/background_data_migrations.md) and [schema migrations](docs/background_schema_migrations.md) on very large tables in background.

    For example, you can use background migrations to migrate data that’s stored in a single JSON column to a separate table instead; backfill values from one column to another (as one of the steps when changing column type); or backfill some column’s value from an API.